bloomberg/chromium.bb/PULL_REQUEST_TEMPLATE.md

 - Provide a detailed description of how you tested the changes
 - Include instructions for manual tests you performed
 - Include a list of test cases you added and unit tests you ran to validate this change
-- Provide links to FIDDLEs or sample projects that exercise the modified behavior or new capability
+- Provide links to jsfiddle.net or sample projects that exercise the modified behavior or new capability
 - For more details see the ([Testing](#testing) section)

 ### Dependencies and Release Plan